mongodb/docs/source/reference/commands.rst

        ] }
       );

-    More typically this operation would use the :mjs:func:`aggregate` helper in the :program:`mongo` shell, and would resemble the
+    More typically this operation would use the :func:`aggregate` helper in the :program:`mongo` shell, and would resemble the
     following: